LearnOnDemandSystems/docs/lod/api-consumer.md

 - **LTI 1.3 Access token URL**: the LTI 1.3 Access Token that is used for integrating with an LTI provider.
 - **LTI 1.3 Authorize URL**: the LTI 1.3 Authorize URL that is used for integrating with an LTI provider.
 - **LTI 1.3 Managed Auth Token**: the LTI 1.3 Managed Auth that is used for integrating with an LTI provider.
-- **LTI 1.3 JWK Set URL**: the LTI 1.3 JWL Set URL that is used for integrating with an LTI provider.
+- **LTI 1.3 JWK Set URL**: the LTI 1.3 JWK Set URL that is used for integrating with an LTI provider.
 - **LTI 1.3 Public Key**: the LTI 1.3 Public Key that is used for integrating with an LTI provider.
 - **LTI 1.3 Client ID**: the LTI 1.3 Client ID that is used for integrating with an LTI provider.

 ## Webhooks

 **+Add Webhook**: select this to add a webhook to this API consumer.

+    >[!knowledge] If this section is not available to you, please open a support ticket to get additional permissions added to your user account, to be able to configure webhooks.

 - **Name**: the name of the webhook.
 - **Event**: the webhook will be called when an event occurs during the life cycle of the lab.
 Available events include: